 Medial Condyle Femur Fracture

 A femur fracture can develop in different locations.
 If the fractures are overlooked, they could fail to heal properly, creating a negative situation for the patient.
 One example of these fractures is a medial condyle fracture.

 One of the rarer bone fractures seen in the medical community, the medial condyle of the femur is a bony protrusion where the femur meets the knee.
 Both knees also have a protrusion on the other side of the knee called the lateral condyle.
 This structure helps to protect the knee and the femur from damage due to traumatic injury, such as in a pedestrian accident.
-When someone fractures their knee or their femur, it is unusual to have an isolated medial condyle femur fracture.
+When someone fractures their knee or their femur, it is unusual to have an isolated femoral medial condyle fracture.
 Because of this, these fractures are prone to be missed.A Retrospective Review